Glow Worm Facts

 The light Glow Worms emit is produced by a chemical reaction.
 A pigment called "luciferin" reacts with the enzyme "luciferase" and adenosine triphosphate (also called ATP*) and with the oxygen in the air to create the blue-green light that you see the glow worms emitting in our cave.

 * ATP molecules are found in all living cells.
-ATP molecules make any energy consuming actions (running, jumping, moving fingers etc) possible by storing the energy obtained by food and releasing it when needed.
+ATP molecules make any energy-consuming actions (running, jumping, moving fingers etc) possible by storing the energy obtained by food and releasing it when needed.
 ATP is a necessary part of the reaction needed to create the light a glow worm produces